-Common S Shares Commo on Shares Beneficially Owned Prior to this Offering Beneficially Owned After this Offering and the Con and the Concurrent and the Concurrent Private Pla cement Being Offered by this Prospectus Private Placement Number Percent Number Percent(1) Selling Shareholder Ellington Mortgage Partners LP (2) 380,000 3.18% 380,000 0 0% New Ellington Credit Partners LP (2) 750,000 6.28 750,000 0 0 Total 1,130,000 9.47% 1,130,000 0 0%
+Beneficially Prior to this and the Con Private Pla Common Shares Beneficially Owned Prior to this Offering and the Concurrent Common Shares Private Placement Being Offered by Common Shares Beneficially Owned After this Offering and the Concurrent Private Placement Number Percent this Prospectus Number Percent (1) Selling Shareholder Ellington Mortgage Partners LP (2) 380,000 3.18% 380,000 0 0% New Ellington Credit Partners LP (2) 750,000 6.28 750,000 0 0 Total 1,130,000 9.46% 1,130,000 0 0%

 (1) Assumes that each named selling shareholder sells all of the common shares it is offering for sale under this prospectus and neither acquires nor disposes of any other common shares, nor has the right to purchase other common shares, subsequent to the date as of which we obtained information regarding its holdings.
-The percentage of common shares beneficially owned is based on the aggregate of 11,938,004 common shares outstanding as of October 6, 2009.
+The percentage of common shares beneficially owned is based on the aggregate of 11,939,254 common shares outstanding as of November 2, 2009.